pnuu/fmiopendata/wfs.md

 ## Buoy Water Temperature Monthly Statistical Values

 Monthly water temperature average, minimum and maximum from buoys.
 By default, the data is returned from last 12 months.
+The data is returned in multi point coverage format.

+* Query ID: `fmi::observations::wave::monthly::multipointcoverage`
+* Available arguments:
+    * starttime
+        * Begin of the time interval
+        * Parameter begin specifies the begin of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
+    * endtime
+        * End of time interval
+        * End of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
+    * timestep
+        * The time step of data in minutes
+        * The time step of data in minutes.
+Notice that timestep is calculated from start of the ongoing hour or day.
+    * parameters
+        * Parameters to return
+        * Comma separated list of meteorological parameters to return.
+    * crs
+        * Coordinate projection to use in results
+        * Coordinate projection to use in results.
+For example EPSG::3067
+    * fmisid
+        * FMI observation station identifier.
+        * Identifier of the observation station.

+## Buoy Water Temperature Monthly Statistical Values

+Monthly water temperature average, minimum and maximum from buoys.
+By default, the data is returned from last 12 months.
 The data is returned in simple feature format.

 * Query ID: `fmi::observations::wave::monthly::simple`